Rachel Sennott: 2021–2024: Transition to feature films

 Sennott starred in the 2020 feature films Tahara as Hannah Rosen, and Shiva Baby as Danielle.
 Both films are queer Jewish coming-of-age narratives set at funeral services.
 In the lead role of Danielle in Shiva Baby, which premiered at SXSW and TIFF in 2020, Sennott's performance was highlighted in several reviews, with Andrew Parker of The GATE saying that she gave "a wonderful, star making performance" and Alex de Vore of the Santa Fe Reporter writing that "after her performance in [the film], she should probably just be allowed to do whatever she wants – she's a natural."
 Sennott won the Rising Star award at the Philadelphia Jewish Film Festival.

 In 2022, she played Alice in Bodies Bodies Bodies, an A24 comedy horror film.
 She was consistently named the standout performance of the film.
 (Note: Attributed to multiple references:) Megan Conway of The New York Times Style Magazine summarized the consensus surrounding her performance: "Sennott's ability to inject an astonishing range of meaning into Alice's various cries and yowls—as well as her litany of expletives and 'oh my Gods'—steals the show."
+Sennott next appeared in a supporting role the comedy film Susie Searches (2022) which received mixed reviews.